videu/frontend/README.md

 discouraged.
 If you absolutely need to, use the Windows Subsystem for Linux.

 Clone the repository, open a shell in the project's root directory and type `npm i` to install all dependencies.
+Copy the `.env.default` file to `.env` and adjust its configuration values as needed.
 Then, type `npm start` to spin up a local development server.
 You might want to run the corresponding [backend server](https://github.com/videu/backend) as well.
+NOTE: If the opened browser window is empty, you have to manually refresh the page once.
+That can happen if `es-dev-server` opens the browser window before `tsc` has finished building.
+You only have to do this the first time because `es-dev-server` is watching changes in the output directory of `tsc`.